hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 * you state the physical extent size when creating the volume group
 * the pe is the minimum amount to be allocated from the volume group
 * each vg uses one pe to store metadata (i.e there is always one held back)

+## Swap memory
+Swap memory makes working with Linux more efficient Unused application memory can be moved to swap
+Swap can be allocated on a block device or on a swap file
+Create a file with the dd utility - then it can be used as any other swap device